Did you realize that as early as 3 years old, kids are classifying people based on their appearances?

 “The worst conversation adults can have with kids about race is no conversation at all,” author Jemar Tisby says in the video.
 “Talking to kids about race needs to happen early, often, and honestly.”

 Not sure where to start?

-Tisby recommended using Dr. Seuss books, pop culture references or animated movies -- you can even get creative with it! -- to jump-start the conversation.
+The video author, Tisby, recommended using Dr. Seuss books, pop culture references or animated movies -- you can even get creative with it! -- to jump-start the talk.

 But if you’re using a movie, don’t just hit the play button and leave the room.